readonlynux/simple-zram0-manager/README.md

 **Magisk Module** to easily manage ZRAM0 swap on Android devices.
 Allows enabling, disabling, and resizing ZRAM0 with root access, both at startup and runtime.

+> ⛔ I take no responsibility for any issues

 > ⚠️ **ONLY TESTED** Redmi Note 12 4G!